 - Laryngoscopy or bronchoscopy -- a device (laryngoscope) or camera (bronchoscope) is used to examine the throat and airway to see burns

 - Medicines to treat symptoms

-Sodium carbonate is usually not very toxic.
-However, if you swallow very large amounts, you may have symptoms.
+Sodium carbonate is usually not very toxic in small amounts.
+However, if you swallow large amounts, you may have symptoms.
 In this rare situation, long-term effects, even death, are possible if you do not receive quick and aggressive treatment.

 Sal soda poisoning; Soda ash poisoning; Disodium salt poisoning; Carbonic acid poisoning; Washing soda poisoning